vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 >NOTE: You could use the visual editor but it doesn't support the short syntax for adding a label and requires you to add a `node` block and then apply a `label`
 3. Replace the `agent any` declaration with the following `agent` declaration:

->NOTE: Don't worry about formatting too much as the Blue Ocean editor will reformat evertying before it is committed to your repository
+>NOTE: Don't worry about formatting too much as the Blue Ocean editor will reformat your Jenkinsfile before it is committed to your repository

 ```
   agent {